-A foreign person gives the Treasurer notice in September 2020 of a proposed acquisition of an established dwelling for consideration of \$1 million and is given a no objection notification.
+A foreign person gives the Treasurer notice in September 2020 of a proposed acquisition of an established dwelling with a consideration of \$1 million and is given a no objection notification.
 The applicable fee at the time was \$5,800.
-In August 2023, the foreign person applies to vary the no objection notification.
+In early 2021, the foreign person applies to vary the no objection notification.

-The standard fee payable for a variation is \$28,200.
+The standard fee payable for a variation is \$12,700.
 However, since the fee initially payable by the foreign person in relation to the notice of the proposed acquisition was \$5,800, the fee payable for the variation application cannot exceed this amount.
 Therefore, the correct fee for the variation is \$5,800.